Artixcore/artixcore/README.md

 ---

-> â€œWe donâ€™t ship code.
+> We Don't ship code.
 > We build systems that last.â€